google/mesop/docs/comparison.md

 ## Conclusion

-Both Streamlit and Gradio have a gentle learning curve and make it easy for Python developers to get started quickly.
+Both Streamlit and Gradio offer gentle learning curves, making it easy for Python developers to quickly build simple applications.

-Mesop introduces concepts like event handling and state management, which can provide additional control and flexibility for more complex applications.
-Its API aims to be intuitive for Python developers while introducing modern web development patterns.
+Mesop embraces a declarative UI paradigm, which introduces additional concepts but can provide better scalability and flexibility for more complex applications.

-Ultimately, the best choice depends on your specific use case, desired level of customization, and development experience.
-We encourage you to try out each framework and see which fits your use case best.
+Ultimately, the best choice depends on your specific use case, desired level of customization, and development preferences.
+We encourage you to explore each framework to determine which best fits your needs.